 The perks are serious including Bonvoy Gold Elite status, $300 in credits at participating Marriott Bonvoy properties, an annual anniversary free night certificate, and Priority Pass Select membership.
 The perks are great if you travel often.

-The newest application offer for this card is for 75,000 Marriott Bonvoy points after spending $3,000 on purchases within the first three months of account opening.
+The bonus offer is the ability to earn 100,000 Marriott Bonvoy points after spending $5,000 on purchases within the first three months of account opening.